The Crow: Wicked Prayer: Plot

-Luc and Lola visit El Niño, the head of their order, at a Catholic church which has been abandoned by Christians and has been modified for use by the satanic cult.
+Luc and Lola visit El Niño, the head of their Order, at a place called 'Iniquity', a Catholic church which has been abandoned by Christians and has been modified for use by the Satanic Cult.
+El Niño agrees to minister the wedding in exchange for a book Lola stole.
+They even have a hostage, Proud Foot Joe, the hearse driver.
 Tanner and Harold and a group of men assemble outside to confront them.
-As El Niño is performing the marriage ceremony that will bring Luc closer to the power he craves, Jimmy, Tanner, Harold, and the other men arrive and shoot War.
+As El Niño is performing the marriage ceremony that will bring Luc closer to harnessing the powers of the Antichrist, Jimmy, Tanner, Harold, and the other men arrive and have a shootout with War, who then attempts a Kamikaze as he lit up the dynamite strapped to himself, only to be shot until he blows up.
 El Niño completes the ceremony as Jimmy enters the church.
-Luc, now a host for Lucifer himself telekinetically hangs Jimmy from a cross, while Lola kills El Niño.
-Luc and Lola leave the church and head to a nearby graveyard where they must consummate their ritual before sunrise in order for Lucifer to fully manifest.
+Luc, now a host for Lucifer himself, telekinetically hangs Jimmy from a cross, while Lola kills El Niño.
+Luc and Lola leave the church and head to a nearby graveyard where they must consummate their ritual before sunrise in order for Lucifer to fully manifest, however, Luc's testosterone-driven ego is complicating the ritual as he was supposed to stare into Lola's eyes.

 Harold, Tanner, and the others free Jimmy, who tells them the crow is dying.
-To heal the bird and restore Jimmy's powers, Harold performs the Crow Dance.
-Weakened, Jimmy heads to the graveyard and stops Luc from having sex with Lola.
+To heal the bird and restore Jimmy's powers, Harold successfully performs the Crow Dance.
+Weakened, Jimmy heads to the graveyard and stops Luc and Lola's consummation ritual.
 Luc and Jimmy engage in a fight and the revived crow returns, restoring Jimmy's invulnerability.
 The sun rises, halting Luc's ritual.
 Jimmy then kills Luc by impaling him on a wooden spike and cutting his throat.
-Lola loses her sight and unsuccessfully attempts repentance by praying to the Virgin Mary, but it is too late; Harold apprehends her and takes her to prison.
-Jimmy and Lily's spirits find each other in the afterlife.
+Lola loses her sight and desperately attempts repentance by praying to the Virgin Mary, to no avail; and as Harold prepares to shoot Lola, Tanner stops him and arrests her.
+Shortly after, Jimmy's spirit is reunited with Lily in the afterlife where he present her a ring.